-The School does no direct fundraising.
+The Academy engaged with a Trustee in fundraising for the school food bank.
 The associated charity, Kings Cross Academy Parent and Teachers Association, raises funds which are donated by grant to the School as the Trustees of the Charity decide.
 Kings Cross Academy Parent and Teachers Association raises funds from only the wider School community of pupils, parents, friends, family and former pupils.
 It does not use any third parties to fundraise and limits its appeals to simple requests for donations.